Algorithmic Math & Geodetic Workflows for High-Precision Coordinate Transformation

 scale: float,

-covariance: Optional[np.ndarray] = None
+covariance: Optional[np.ndarray] = None,

 ) -> Tuple[np.ndarray, np.ndarray]:

-Apply 7-parameter Helmert transformation with explicit float64 precision.
+"""Apply a 7-parameter Helmert transformation in explicit float64.

-Returns shifted coordinates and propagated covariance matrix.
+Returns the shifted coordinates and the propagated covariance matrix.

 """